SaaS vs Custom Development Testing

 • If the system will handle heavy load/peak processing (e.g., Class Registration), the ND customer group should consider performing their own load testing for the applicable business function(s)

-• Security Testing: Typically involves Information Security (and possibly Identity Access Management) in conjunction with the Vendor
+• Security Testing: Typically involves the assigned ND Developer or Technical Lead (and possibly Identity Access Management or Information Security for consultation) in conjunction with the Vendor

 New Custom Developed Product